raphlinus/raphlinus.github.io/_posts/2023-06-08-shader-converter.md

 For two, we can cheer on the work of Asahi Linux.
 They have recently announced [OpenGL 3.1 support] on Apple Silicon, and an intent to implement Vulkan.
 That work may be highly challenging, as obviously that implies implementing barriers which the Apple GPU engineers haven't been able to manage.
 But they have done consistently impressive work so far, and I certainly hope they succeed.
 If nothing else, their work will result in much better public documentation of the hardware's capabilities and limitations.

+I have a recommendations for Apple as well.
+I hope that they document which HLSL features are expected to work and which are not.
+Currently in their documentation (which is admittedly beta), it just says "Some features not supported," which I personally find not very useful.
+I would also like to give them credit for clarifying the [Metal Shading Language Specification] with respect to the scope of the `mem_device` flag to `threadgroup_barrier`.
+It now says, "The flag ensures the GPU correctly orders the memory operations to device memory for threads in the threadgroup," which to a very careful reader does indicate threadgroup scope and no guarantee at device scope.
+Previously it [said][gpuweb#2297] "Ensure correct ordering of memory operations to device memory," which could easily be misinterpreted as providing a device scope guarantee.

 [Metal shader converter]: https://developer.apple.com/metal/shader-converter/
 [Prefix sum on portable compute shaders]: https://raphlinus.github.io/gpu/2021/11/17/prefix-sum-portable.html